kevinash/kevinash.github.io/README.md

 AI Coaching is our joint project with the US Olympic and Paralympic Committee that provides AI Assistants available 24/7 for coaches and athletes to help with everyday training, coaching practice, personal training and more.

+## Kevin Ashley Labs

+Kevin Ashley engineering labs developed fantastic products that millions of users enjoy.
+Some of these products include generative AI content management systems [Livebook](https://livebookai.com), some are even installed in the museums (for example [AI Kiosk](https://livebookai.com/post/kiosk) for Computer History Museum in Silicon Valley), to games and fitness and sports apps like Active Fitness and Winter Sports.